Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique: Abstract

 \section{Abstract}

-Gravitational lensing directly probes the underlying mass distribution of lensing systems, the high redshift universe, and cosmological models.
-The advent of large scale surveys such as the Large Synoptic Sky Telescope (LSST) and Euclid has prompted a need for automatic and efficient identification of strong lensing systems.
-We present (1) a strong lensing identification pipeline, and (2) a mock LSST dataset with strong galaxy-galaxy lenses.
-In this first application, we employ a fast feature extraction method, Histogram of Oriented Gradients (HOG), to capture edge patterns that are characteristic of strong gravitational arcs in galaxy-galaxy strong lensing.
-We use logistic regression to train a supervised classifier model on the HOG of HST- and LSST-like images.
-We use the area under the curve (AUC) of a Receiver Operating Characteristic (ROC) curve to assess model performance; $AUC=1.0$ is an ideal classifier, and $AUC=0.5$ is no better than randomly guessing.
-Our best performing models on a training set of 10,000 lens containing images and 10,000 non-lens containing images exhibit an AUC of 0.975 for an HST-like sample.
-However, for one exposure of LSST, our model only reaches an AUC of 0.625.
-For 10-year mock LSST observations, the AUC improves to 0.809.
-Model performance appears to continually improve with the size of the training set.
-Models trained on fewer images perform better in absence of the light from the lens galaxy.
-However, with larger training data sets, information from the lens galaxy actually improves model performance.
-Our results demonstrate an efficient and effective method for automatically identifying strong lenses that captures much of the complexity of the arc finding problem.
-The linear classifier both runs on a personal laptop and can easily scale to large data sets on a computing cluster, all while using existing open source tools.
+Forthcoming surveys such as the Large Synoptic Survey Telescope (LSST) and Euclid necessitate automatic and efficient identification methods of strong lensing systems.
+We present a strong lensing identification approach that utilizes a feature extraction method from computer vision, the Histogram of Oriented Gradients (HOG), to capture edge patterns of arcs.
+We train a supervised classifier model on the HOG of mock strong galaxy-galaxy lens images similar to observations from the Hubble Space Telescope (HST) and LSST.
+We assess model performance with the area under the curve (AUC) of a Receiver Operating Characteristic (ROC) curve.
+Models trained on 10,000 lens and non-lens containing images images exhibit an AUC of 0.975 for an HST-like sample, 0.625 for one exposure of LSST, and 0.809 for 10-year mock LSST observations.
+Performance appears to continually improve with the training set size.
+Models trained on fewer images perform better in absence of the lens galaxy light.
+However, with larger training data sets, information from the lens galaxy actually improves model performance, indicating that HOG captures much of the morphological complexity of the arc finding problem.
+We test our classifier on data from the Sloan Lens ACS Survey and find that small scale image features reduces the efficiency of our trained model.
+However, these preliminary tests indicate that some parameterizations of HOG can compensate for differences between observed mock data. {One example best-case parameterization results in an AUC of 0.6 in the F814 filter image with other parameterization results equivalent to random performance}.